 2. How To Change WordPress Header Font Size and Color?

-Step 1: The first step is to make your WordPress theme’s files writable.
-To do that you must change the permissions in your hosting account.
-I suggest connecting to your hosting account with an FTP client and browse to the theme and change the permissions on the whole theme’s folder and all the files within it to 777.
-Otherwise, you may need to change one file at a time if doing so in the control panel of the hosting account.
-The path to the theme is the blogs directory then wp-content/themes/your-theme.
-You could just make the whole themes folder writable.
+Step 1: Begin by making your WordPress theme’s files writable.
+This can be done by adjusting the permissions in your hosting account.
+I recommend connecting to your hosting account via an FTP client and navigating to the theme.
+Change the permissions of the entire theme’s folder and its files to 777.
+Alternatively, you can change one file at a time using the control panel of your hosting account.
+The path to the theme is the blogs directory, followed by wp-content/themes/your-theme.
+It is also possible to make the entire themes folder writable.

 WAIT!!!
-Before doing any editing, copy the contents of the file and paste it into a text file like Notepad for safe keeping before you attempt to edit it.
-If you screw things up you can paste the original back in to restore your file.
-Remember this is extremely important and I take no responsibility for what you may do to your WordPress blog!
+Prior to editing, make sure to copy the file contents and paste them into a text file like Notepad for safekeeping.
+If you make errors, you can restore the original by pasting it back in.
+Remember, this is crucial, and I am not responsible for any consequences to your WordPress blog.

-On the right side of the Theme Editor are all the files associated with your active theme.
-Finding the correct code to edit to change the font of the header is in the header.php file.
-While you don’t need to edit this file the clues to what the header is calling for from the theme’s stylesheet can be found in the header.php file.
-Below is the code from the header file found in the default theme.
+The files associated with your active theme are located on the right side of the Theme Editor.
+To change the font of the header, you can edit the header.php file.
+Although editing this file is not necessary, it contains clues about what the header is requesting from the theme’s stylesheet.
+Here is the code from the header file in the default theme.

-The code between the <h1> tags is the clue we are looking for that calls up the name of the blog.
-The blog name in the header is styled by the <h1> tags, and the description is being called from the <div class=”description”>.
-Now that we know what is styling these two items we can edit the style.css file to change the way these two items are displayed.
-Remember that this case is specific to the WordPress default theme and you need to look at your specific themes header file to determine what code you need to work with.
-In most cases, the <h1> tags call up the blog name but the “description” or “Tagline” can be called almost anything.
+The code within the <h1> tags is the clue that displays the blog name.
+The blog name in the header is styled by the <h1> tags, and the description is retrieved from <div class=”description”>.
+Now that we know the styling of these two items, we can modify the style.css file to change their display.
+Keep in mind that this is specific to the WordPress default theme, and you should refer to your theme’s header file to find the relevant code.
+In most cases, the <h1> tags display the blog name, but the “description” or “Tagline” could have a different name.

 Now click the themes style.css file on the right side of the Theme Editor and look for the code from the header file.
 In this case, it is